CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 #### OPS.3.1.M5 Regulations for the use of the staff of the outsourcing service provider [Head of Personnel, ISB Outsourcing Service Provider]

-In the course of an outsourcing service, it may be necessary for employees of the outsourcing service provider to spend a longer period of time in the premises of the outsourcing customer as part of their task fulfillment.Those employees should be sufficiently briefed and informed about in-house policies and regulations of the outsourced customer on information security and the organization-wide information security policy.
+In the course of an outsourcing service, it may be necessary for employees of the outsourcing service provider to spend a longer period of time in the premises of the outsourcing customer as part of their task fulfillment.
+Those employees should be sufficiently briefed and informed about in-house policies and regulations of the outsourced customer on information security and the organization-wide information security policy.
 If this does not happen on the part of the outsourcing customer, the outsourcing service provider should work towards this.
 It is of mutual interest that appropriate rules and regulations are known and applied to all parties involved.

 Before employing the staff of the outsourcing service provider, any requirements (certificate of good conduct, qualifications, etc.) submitted by the outsourcing customer to the personnel to be deployed should be identified and their fulfillment ensured.